jorge990125/wiki-vmangos/Getting-it-working.md

 ## 3. Setting up the database

 The server requires a MySQL database from which to read and save all account, character and world data.
-Either download the official [MySQL Installer](https://dev.mysql.com/downloads/installer/) or use something like XAMPP which provides a ready to use package of both MySQL and Apache.
-The recommended versions are either [MySQL 5.6.38](https://dev.mysql.com/downloads/file/?id=473307) or [XAMPP 5.6.12](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/5.6.12/).
+Either download the official [MySQL Installer](https://dev.mysql.com/downloads/mysql/5.5.html) or use something like [XAMPP](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/5.6.12/) which provides a ready to use package of both MySQL and Apache.
+The recommended versions are either 5.5 or 5.6.
+Version 5.7 can also work, but some users have reported issues with it.

 Once you've installed a MySQL server and created a user with full permissions which the emulator can use, you need to setup the following databases: